ahmee20/Voice-Agent/README.md

 5. Observability
    - Webhook payloads and generated final responses are logged to stdout
    - Validation failures are surfaced with clear error messages
+   - Future enhancement: conversation transcripts and final collected payloads can be persisted in a dedicated database table for auditing and later review

 ---